-RotorWay has issued this bulletin to recommend a periodic inspection of the lower shaft area of the secondary drive assembly at the 100-hour intervals.
-If your aircraft has been involved in a tail rotor strike, an immediate inspection of the shaft is also recommended.
+RotorWay has issued this bulletin to require a periodic inspection of the lower shaft area of the secondary drive assembly at the 100-hour intervals.
+If your aircraft has been involved in a tail rotor strike, an immediate inspection of the shaft is also required.

-The enclosed pages show the recommended inspection of the lower secondary shaft at 100 hours, replacement of the lower secondary bearing at 100 hours, replacement of the fan drive bearing at 100 hours, and inspection of the lower secondary shaft after a tail rotor strike.
+Please update your Maintenance Manual by adding the enclosed pages.
+These pages show the required inspection of the lower secondary shaft at 100 hours, replacement of the lower secondary bearing at 100 hours, replacement of the fan drive bearing at 100 hours, and inspection of the lower secondary shaft after a tail rotor strike.
+(Note: the "Inspection Guide For Hard Landings, Tail Rotor Strike, or Roll Overs" was not originally included in the Exec 90 Maintenance Manual.)